3.4 Customer Discovery Interviews

 6. Debrief immediately.

 Write notes within an hour while the conversation is fresh.
-AI transcription (Otter, Grain, Looppanel) cuts this from an hour to minutes per interview, but read the transcript critically — current models still mis-attribute speakers and hallucinate filler words.
+An AI transcription service turns this around in minutes, but read the transcript critically — current models still mis-attribute speakers and hallucinate filler words.

 Analysis